Will the real St. Valentine please stand up?

 Valentine’s Day.
-I know, I know – you either love it or hate it (but you probably hate it).
+I know, I know – you either love it or hate it.
 What’s the deal with this holiday, anyway?
 Flowers, chocolate, conversation hearts…how exactly did February 14 come to stand for all of this craziness?

 There are a few early Christian saints that were named Valentine, but the day is most likely named after one in particular: a third century Roman priest.
 At the time, the Roman empire was falling apart under Claudius II; three different states warred for control and the armies needed every able man.

 Apparently, Claudius thought soldiers were better at their job if they were single, so he actually banned marriage.
-Yep.
 Can you imagine?
-But a priest named Valentine had other ideas.
+A priest named Valentine had other ideas.

 What do you believe in?
 Whom do you love?
 Do you believe it so deeply, or love him or her so truly, that you would sacrifice yourself?

-But this year, I’m going to meditate on St. Valentine, and how he gave himself up so that others could love.
+This year, I’m meditating on St. Valentine, and how he gave himself up so that others could love.
 What better way to honor him than to lay aside my own desires and wants, and love the people right in front of me—whomever they might be—with all that I have?